-The trigger voltage neon provides an indication that voltage to power the trigger circuit is being supplied to the 2903810 board.
+The trigger voltage neon provides an indication that trigger power is being supplied to the 2903810.

 Communication LEDs

 The TX and RX LED's indicate the transmission and reception of data through the board's serial port via the RS-232, RS-485 or the modem card.
 The DCD LED will be active when a connection has been made via the modem.